 Can Using a Home Dehumidifier Help Reduce the Symptoms of Asthma and Allergies?

-Asthma and Allergies Becoming More Common
+Asthma and Allergy Sufferers Becoming More Common

-What we do know about asthma and allergies is that it seems that there are certain triggers that can antagonise allergy symptoms and asthma.
+What we do know about asthma and allergies is that there are certain triggers that can antagonise allergy symptoms and asthma.
 Not all of these triggers affect all asthma and allergy sufferers and some affect some people more than others.
 One of the most common triggers, and one that can be prevented or at least significantly reduced is mould.

 There are a number of places around the home where there is a risk of mould growing.
 You can follow some simple steps to prevent this such as by having your home well insulated and ensuring that 'wet' areas such as the laundry room and bathroom are well ventilated.
 Another proactive step that can be taken to reduce the chances of antagonising the effects of asthma and allergies, one which involves making a small investment, is to use a dehumidifier in your house.